 Writing Around Trademarks: Occurred during the fight between Tobey Maguire and Jake Gyllenhaal, when the hosts had to avoid making explicit reference to Doc Ock, who Jake had brought in to attack Tobey.
 Instead, they referred to him as "a certain eight-armed villain from a certain hit superhero film" (paraphrasing from memory; that's probably not what they actually said).

-In one of the first episodes, Mariah Carey, during her fight with Drew Carey, sings a VERY high note for an extended period of time, much to the displeasure of everyone in the arena.
+In one of the first episodes, Mariah Carey, during her fight with Jim Carrey, sings a VERY high note for an extended period of time, much to the displeasure of everyone in the arena.
 The intensity of the note cracks the In-Universe cameras and proves to be too much for Jim, whose head expands like a balloon before exploding.

 Happens again in Jack Black vs. Jack White, where Jack White puts a button-up shirt with a slightly small collar on Jack Black, causing his head to explode.
-I know some of the fights can have silly endings, but even by Deathmatch standards, it's pretty ridiculous.
+Some of the fights can have silly endings, but even by Deathmatch standards, it's pretty ridiculous.

 "So, for all of us at TV Tropes, I'm Johnny Gomez."